The Dances of the Regency Period

 and were often quite flirtatious.

-Though Waltz music was being used in country dances by the mid 18th century,
+Though Waltz music was being used in country dances by the late 18th century,

 this must not be confused with the couple dance we now associate with Waltz music.